Pearl & Dean Ireland

-Pearl & Dean Ireland (formerly Wide Eye Media) is the main cinema advertising company in Ireland.
-The company is owned by SGO Products Ltd and is a sister company to Pearl and Dean, the worlds longest established cinema advertising sales company.
+Mepro Limited, trading as Pearl & Dean Ireland, formerly known as Carlton Screen Advertising and Wide Eye Media, is a cinema advertising company in Ireland.
+The company is owned by SGO Products Ltd and is a sister company to Pearl & Dean.

 History

-The company, as Carlton Screen Advertising, was established in 1996 when Carlton Communications purchased the cinema advertising company Cinema Media (formerly RSA), then owned by a venture capital company backed by Shroeders who had bought Rank Screen Advertising from the then beleaguered Rank Group and renamed it eponymously.
-The Rank Organisation, after making a deal to buy Mecca Bingo Halls, was forced to sell the family silver and first Rank Screen Advertising then Rank Films were sold off followed later by even their prized Odeon circuit itself.
+The company, Carlton Screen Advertising, was established in 1996 when Carlton Communications purchased the cinema advertising company Cinema Media (formerly RSA), then owned by a venture capital company backed by Shroeders, who had bought Rank Screen Advertising from the then beleaguered Rank Group and renamed it eponymously.
+The Rank Organization, after making a deal to buy Mecca Bingo Halls, was forced to sell the family silver and first Rank Screen Advertising then Rank Films were sold off followed later by even their prized Odeon circuit itself.
 After the purchase of Rank Screen Advertising, Shroeders netted a multi-million pound profit in just three years.
 However the high purchase price and the increasingly onerous terms of business with the cinema exhibitors led to its eventual sale by ITV to Cineworld and Odeon.

-On February 2nd, 2004, Carlton Communications merged with Granada plc to create ITV plc, following which the Carlton name was dropped from all other uses.
+On 2 February 2004 Carlton Communications merged with Granada plc to create ITV plc, following which the Carlton name was dropped from all other uses.

 Until its break-up in 2008, Carlton Screen Advertising was the largest cinema advertising company in the UK.
 A tough advertising climate in the mid-2000s saw it struggle to make a profit and it was sold on when ITV made the decision to focus on core assets.